 2> consider itself not to be configured to provide the successful handover information.

-1> if sn-initiatedPSCellChange is not included in otherConfig and if the successPSCell-Config received in otherConfig is set to setup:
+1> if sn-initiatedPSCellChange is not included in otherConfig and if the successPSCell-Config received in otherConfig is set to setup; or

+1> if sn-initiatedPSCellChange is not included in otherConfig and if the successPSCell-Config is already configured to the UE:

 2> consider itself to be configured by the corresponding cell group to provide the successful PSCell change or addition information in accordance with 5.7.10.7;

+1> else if sn-initiatedPSCellChange is included in otherConfig:

+2> successPSCell-Config is set to setup; or

+2> successPSCell-Config is already configured for the SCG:

+3> consider itself to be configured by the source PSCell to provide the successful PSCell change or addition information in accordance with 5.7.10.7;

 1> else:

-2> consider itself not to be configured by the corresponding cell group to provide the successful PSCell change or addition information.

-1> if sn-initiatedPSCellChange is included in otherConfig and successPSCell-Config is set to setup; or

-1> if sn-initiatedPSCellChange is included in otherConfig and successPSCell-Config is already configured for the SCG:

-2> consider itself to be configured by the source PSCell to provide the successful PSCell change or addition information in accordance with 5.7.10.7;

-1> if the successPSCell-Config received in otherConfig is set to release:

 2> consider itself not to be configured by the corresponding cell group to provide the successful PSCell change or addition information.